francesconicolai/francesconicolai.github.io/_pages/research.md

 (with [Simona Risteska](https://risteskasimona.github.io))

-Classical no-manipulation restrictions do not preclude dynamic arbitrage when constraints depend on a risk measure computed from sampled transaction prices; we derive a new viability condition, characterize optimal attacks, and show volatility-managed funds are vulnerable.
+Classical no-manipulation restrictions do not preclude dynamic arbitrage when constraints depend on a risk measure computed from sampled transaction prices; we derive a new viability condition, characterize optimal attacks, and show that volatility-managed funds are often vulnerable.

 <details>
 <summary>Abstract</summary>
 <div style="text-align: justify">
-Under classic no-manipulation conditions on market impact, price-based risk constraints (margins, haircuts, leverage limits, volatility targets, mandates) can still create dynamic arbitrage.
-Given only the rulebook and an impact calibration, we deliver a no-dynamic-arbitrage test and a capacity bound for the constrained sector.
-We solve the optimal manipulator strategy under single-asset and portfolio constraints; in the portfolio case the attack reduces to trading two portfolios.
-In volatility-managed portfolios, admissible scale is well below one day of ADV, and vulnerability rises sharply once linked notional reaches roughly one to two days of ADV.
-Manipulability is strongest in low-volatility states, through feedback between measured risk and rule-driven trading, not balance-sheet constraints.
+Under classic no-manipulation conditions on market impact, price-based risk constraints (margins, haircuts, leverage limits, volatility targets, mandates) can still generate dynamic arbitrage.
+We develop a refined no-dynamic-arbitrage test for such environments; it requires only the constraint rule and an estimate of market impact.
+The test also yields an upper bound on the size of the constrained sector consistent with non-manipulability.
+We apply it to volatility-managed portfolios: admissible scale is well below one day of average daily volume, and vulnerability increases sharply once linked notional reaches roughly one to two days of daily volume.
+Manipulation incentives are strongest in low-volatility states, driven by feedback between measured risk and rule-induced trading.
 </div>
 </details>